 Being a business owner, you must take relevant precautions to prevent such risks.
 Keep water and liquids at a safe distance (at least 5 feet away) from sources of electricity.

-Experts recommend installing Ground Fault Circuit Interrupters (GFCIs) as they serve as a reliable defence against incidents like an electrical shock, overheating, fires, ground faults, and the destruction of wire insulation.
+Experts recommend installing Ground Fault Circuit Interrupters (GFCIs) as they serve as a reliable defence against incidents like electrical shock, overheating, fires, ground faults, and the destruction of wire insulation.

-3. Set up safety signage
+3. Set up safety signage to prevent electrical hazards in the workplace

 Safety signage is crucial in all workplaces as it warns employees and visitors about potential hazards and relevant actions to prevent them.